 - Rinse the dried mushroom with water.
 Place mushrooms in a large pot and then pour about 4 cups of hot water and let them soak for 30 minutes.
 Get the all soaked and plumped mushroom out and cut into slices.
-Add the rest of the seasoning and bring to a boil.
+Save the liquid and top up with water to make up 500 ml.
+Add the mushroom slices back, the rest of the seasoning and bring to a boil.
 Lower the heat, cover and let it gently simmer and braise for the next 1 hour

-- Marinade the minced pork and pork slices with the seasonings (divided) in separate bowl.
+- Marinade the minced pork, pork slices, and liver with the seasonings in separate bowls.
 Cover and keep in the refrigerator

 - Bring the chicken broth to a boil.
 Add ikan bilis and seasonings.
 Lower the heat and let it simmer gently for 30 minutes.
 Season to your taste